 Wage Replacement

 Workers’ compensation benefits may provide partial wage replacement while you are temporarily disabled and unable to work.
-These temporary disability payments are typically equal to two-thirds of your average weekly wages, up to a state maximum.
+These temporary disability benefits payments are typically equal to two-thirds of your average weekly wages, up to a state maximum.

 Supplemental Earnings Benefits